 Dredging is our signature talent, one that we have perfected continuously since our business was founded.
 We maintain our position in traditional dredging markets and in our home markets thanks to the best dredging equipment and operational experience, supported by our local branches.

 In order to keep up with increasing maritime transport and larger container ships, countries throughout the world are expanding their ports and waterways.
 Van Oord delivers spectacular and innovative projects around the world.
 We also contribute to economic growth, including with projects such as the Moín container terminal in Costa Rica and the expansion of Taiwan’s largest land reclamation ports project.

-Trend-watchers have predicted a mass migration worldwide from interior regions to coastal areas.
-Cities and ports are therefore expanding in the direction of the water.
-We make this expansion possible by dredging sand at sea and depositing it closer to shore.
-The land that we reclaim can be used for a variety of purposes: as ports, industrial estates, nature reserves or housing developments.
+The worldwide mass migration from interior regions to coastal areas is making it necessary to expand cities and ports towards the water.
+Van Oord is making this expansion possible by dredging sand at sea and depositing it closer to the coast for land reclamation.
+The land we create is used for various purposes, such as ports, industrial sites, nature development, and housing.

 Visit the contact page to get in touch with one of our experts.

 We have three subsidiaries within Dredging: Wicks, Mackley and Dravo S.A.

 Wicks specialises in soil improvement technologies.
 Its core activities are vertical drainage, horizontal deep drainage and soil compaction.
 The company operates in Northwest Europe, and outside Europe in areas like the emerging Asian markets.
 Like the rest of Van Oord, Wicks prioritises innovation and is constantly seeking ways to upgrade its equipment and improve its techniques.